IYKYK Fashion Month: Trend Predictions, Emerging Designers, What People Actually Wore & Highlights

 The influence of Old Prada is everywhere right now, especially on the runways and in the wardrobes of fashion insiders.
 I’ve always been a fan of Old Prada and have been collecting it for years secondhand and via the outlets, so naturally, I’m thrilled.
 I wrote about it for Elle.

-Trends predictions…
+Trend predictions…

 Old Marni feels like the next big thing: Meryll Rogge closed fashion month and her show was outrageously good, riffing on genius little details like embellished mary-janes and chaotically good clashing colors.
 It’s easy to see why she’s taking over Marni and I’m so excited.
 Marni, pre-Francesco Rizzo, was one of those incredibly distinct, art-focused brands so clearly designed by a woman for women.
 It’s been one of my favorite under-the-radar brands to shop secondhand for years because it’s highly under-valued.
 I hope Rogge restores it to its former weird, handmade artistic glory but in the meantime I predict old Marni and its similar art teacher, intrinsically Italian aesthetic will rise in popularity.